 \section{Abstract}

-Multivariate time-series data that capture the temporal evolution of interconnected systems are ubiquitous in diverse areas.
+Multivariate time series data that capture the temporal evolution of interconnected systems are ubiquitous in diverse areas.
 Understanding the complex relationships and potential dependencies among co-observed variables is crucial for the accurate statistical modelling and analysis of such systems.
-Here, we introduce kernel-based statistical tests of joint independence in multivariate time-series by extending the d-variable Hilbert-Schmidt independence criterion (dHSIC) to encompass both stationary and nonstationary random processes, thus allowing broader real-world applications.
-By leveraging resampling techniques tailored for both single- and multiple-realization time series, we show how the method robustly uncovers significant higher-order dependencies in synthetic examples, including frequency mixing data, as well as real-world climate and socioeconomic data.
+Here, we introduce kernel-based statistical tests of joint independence in multivariate time series by extending the $d$-variable Hilbert-Schmidt independence criterion (dHSIC) to encompass both stationary and non-stationary processes, thus allowing broader real-world applications.
+By leveraging resampling techniques tailored for both single- and multiple-realisation time series, we show how the method robustly uncovers significant higher-order dependencies in synthetic examples, including frequency mixing data and logic gates, as well as real-world climate, neuroscience, and socioeconomic data.
 Our method adds to the mathematical toolbox for the analysis of multivariate time series and can aid in uncovering high-order interactions in data.